TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 hidden fields :php:`__referrer`.
 In our case the Method :php:`newAction()` is called again.
-In contrast to the first call, Extbase now tries to create an (invalid) :php:`Offer` Object from the form data, and to pass it to the Method in :php:`$newOffer`.
+In contrast to the first call, Extbase now tries to create an (invalid) :php:`Offer` Object from the form data and pass it to the Method in :php:`$newOffer`.
 Due to the annotation :php:`@Extbase\IgnoreValidation("newOffer")` Extbase this time accepts the invalid object and displays the form once more.
-Formerly filled in data is put in the fields again and the previously saved error message is displayed if the template is intending so.
+Formerly filled in data is put in the fields again, and the previously saved error message is displayed if the template is intending so.

 .. figure:: /Images/7-Controllers/figure-7-1.png
     :align: center

-    Figure 7-1: Wrong input in the form of an offer leads to an error message (in this case a modal JavaScript window)
+    Figure 7-1: Wrong input in the form of an offer leads to an error message (in this case, a modal JavaScript window)

 .. tip::

     Standard error messages of Extbase are not yet localized in Version 1.2 (TYPO3 4.4).
-In section "Localize error messages" in chapter 8, we describe a possibility to translate them too, though.
+In the section "Localize error messages" in chapter 8, we describe a possibility to translate them too, though.

-Using the hidden field :php:`__trustedProperties`, the Extbase property mapper compares the incoming property data with the one that are allowed.
+Using the hidden field :php:`__trustedProperties`, the Extbase property mapper compares the incoming property data with the allowed ones.
-If the request contains data for non whitelisted properties, the property mapper throws an exception.
+If the request contains data for non-whitelisted properties, the property mapper throws an exception.

 Using the :php:`\TYPO3\CMS\Extbase\Annotation\IgnoreValidation("parameterName")` annotation,